 Sedatives, IV sedation and general anaesthetic should have a ‘last resort’ outcomes: each involve side effects, extra cost, and are often avoidable with the right understanding and communication.

-For some, short, targeted cognitive behavioural therapies can be very successful.
+For some dental anxiety cases, short, targeted cognitive behavioural therapies can be very successful.
 Counter-memories can be created for horrendous experiences: they’re not forgotten but they’re more removed, and the circuit broken.

 Dentists are there to support and help care for your health.